kshoeb725/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 - **Map Integration**: Overlay the ISS position on a world map for more context.
 - **Data Logging**: Store successive positions in a CSV file for tracking and historical analysis.
 - **Interactive Plot**: Use tools like `plotly` for an interactive visualization experience.

+---

+### Conclusion
+This script effectively combines Python's data processing and visualization libraries to track the ISS in real-time.
+It showcases:
+1. **Integration of APIs** for fetching live data.
+2. **Error Handling** to ensure reliability when fetching data.
+3. **Data Visualization** techniques for presenting geospatial information in an intuitive manner.

+The result is a simple yet informative scatter plot that pinpoints the current location of the ISS on the globe.
+This code can be extended further, such as by plotting historical positions, overlaying the data on a world map, or automating periodic updates for dynamic tracking.